Trump orders a plan to dismantle the Education Department while keeping some core functions

-President Donald Trump plans to sign an executive order Thursday calling for the dismantling of the U.S. Education Department, advancing a campaign promise to eliminate an agency that’s been a longtime target of conservatives.

-Trump has derided the Education Department as wasteful and polluted by liberal ideology.
-However, completing its dismantling is most likely impossible without an act of Congress, which created the department in 1979.

-A White House fact sheet said the order would direct Secretary Linda McMahon “to take all necessary steps to facilitate the closure (of) the Department of Education and return education authority to the States, while continuing to ensure the effective and uninterrupted delivery of services, programs, and benefits on which Americans rely.”
+The order says the education secretary will, “to the maximum extent appropriate and permitted by law, take all necessary steps to facilitate the closure of the Department of Education and return authority over education to the States and local communities."

-Trump’s action will make the department much smaller than it is today, but it will continue managing federal student loans and Pell grants, White House press secretary Karoline Leavitt said Thursday.
-Other critical department duties such as enforcement of civil rights will remain, she said, but she did not say how they will be fulfilled.

-“The great responsibility of education, educating our nation’s students will return to the states,” Leavitt told reporters.
+It offers no detail on how that work will be carried out or where it will be targeted, though the White House said the agency will retain certain critical functions.

+Trump said his administration will close the department beyond its "core necessities," preserving its responsibilities for Title I funding for low-income schools, Pell grants and money for children with disabilities.

 Already, Trump's Republican administration has been gutting the agency.
 Its workforce is being slashed in half, and there have been deep cuts to the Office for Civil Rights and the Institute of Education Sciences, which gathers data on the nation's academic progress.

-Note: This story has been corrected to reflect the name of the group supporting Trump's education initiatives.
-It is Moms for Liberty, not Moms for Justice.